DilanRamirez/flashcard-app/public/decks/aws-cloud-practicioner/book-data.md

 ---

-# 🎓 Guide to Passing the AWS Certified Cloud Practitioner Exam
+# Chapter 45: Guide to Passing the AWS Certified Cloud Practitioner Exam

 The **AWS Certified Cloud Practitioner** is the foundational AWS certification designed for individuals seeking to demonstrate a clear understanding of cloud concepts, AWS services, security, architecture, pricing, and support.
 This guide offers a structured approach to help you prepare and pass the exam confidently.